Clever/underscore.deep/README.coffee.md

+# Notice

+This repo is not actively maintained by Clever.
+We currently do not have a drop-in replacement to recommend.

 # underscore.deep

 Underscore.deep is a collection of Underscore mixins that operate on nested objects.

-This README is written in [Literate CoffeeScript](http://coffeescript.org/#literate) as a [Mocha](http://visionmedia.github.io/mocha/) test suite, so you can execute all of the examples - just run:
+This README is written in [Literate CoffeeScript](https://coffeescript.org/#literate) as a [Mocha](https://mochajs.org/) test suite, so you can execute all of the examples - just run:

 ```
 make README.coffee.md